bipubipu/getHired/aboutMe.md

 * So many successful stories of career changers.
 Very clear path for beginners.
 * Coding skills can be picked up easier than communication (which needs at least two people!)
 * I might have gift in it?
 My instrinct.

+In a sentence, software development is my IKIGAI.

 ❓ What??
 I remember you were super into cybersecurity.
 ✔️ I'm still are.
 Cybersecurity is like flowing in my blood perhaps I just like mystery, puzzle solving.
 But in reality, it is not an entry level job for people almost without experience like me.
 Plus, I'm not a citizen.
 T_T